civol/HDLRuby/README.md

 There are two kind of casting operators.
 The first kind of cast changes the type of the expression without changing its raw content, and are called the reinterpretation casts.
+The second kind of cast changes both the type and the value and are called conversion casts.

-They include, `to_bit`, `to_unsigned` and `to_signed` and convert any type to a vector of respectively bit, unsigned and signed elements, `to_big` and `to_little` that convert the endianness to respectively big or little endian by reversing the bit order if required, and `reverse` that reverse the bit order unconditionally.
+The reinterpretation casts include `to_bit`, `to_unsigned` and `to_signed` that
+convert any type to a vector of respectively bit, unsigned and signed elements.
 For example the following code convert an expression of hierarchical type to an 8-bit signed vector:

 ```ruby
 [ up: signed[3..0], down: unsigned[3..0] ].inner sig